5 Healthy Work Habits from Your Garden Office

 There is no doubt that in order to work successfully from home, you need to set up a dedicated healthy workspace where you won’t constantly be bombarded with noise and distractions.
-Trying to answer phone calls or emails in the midst of everyday family life or spreading out across a busy kitchen table will not provide a space conducive with working.
+Trying to answer phone calls or emails in the midst of everyday family life or spreading out across a busy kitchen table will not provide a space conducive to working.
 It is important to create a peaceful, stress-free zone in order to be able to fully concentrate and focus on being productive.
 The hustle and bustle of the family or even pets around you, will provide too many distractions, your focus will drift and then your work rate will drop.

 Step 2 – Create a Suitable Workspace

-Plan your space so that everything you need to work comfortably with is within reach, otherwise you will forever be wandering around looking for things, providing many opportunities to get distracted.
+Plan your space so that everything you need to work comfortably with is within reach, otherwise, you will forever be wandering around looking for things, providing many opportunities to get distracted.

 Ensure your office furniture is comfortable and practical and that you have everything you need to work efficiently, such as a computer, a printer, a telephone and any other essential equipment you may need.
 Set up video conferencing channels such as Teams or Zoom so that you can stay connected with your colleagues.

-Block out excessive noise from household members or traffic by wearing headphones or listen to soft music or soothing nature sounds which studies show can actually calm part of your brain, helping you to concentrate better whilst lowering your heart rate and blood pressure.
+Block out excessive noise from household members or traffic by wearing headphones or listening to soft music or soothing nature sounds which studies show can actually calm part of your brain, helping you to concentrate better whilst lowering your heart rate and blood pressure.

-Your interior design, in particular your colour choices, can have an affect on your mood and working habits.
+Your interior design, in particular your colour choices, can have an effect on your mood and working habits.
 For help picking the right colours for your office, read this article which has some great information on colour selection.

 Step 3- Have Lots of Natural Light and Airflow